Async Corp.: Development and release

 Async Corp. was developed by the twelve-person and New York City-based indie studio Powerhead Games, who had previously produced Glow Artisan for DSiWare.
-Over a period of four months, the game was developed with UIKit, and its visuals were made with Corel Image and Photoshop.
-The prototype, built by designer Matt LoPresti and programmer Ed Pereira, was made a year prior to the game's release and was designed for DSiWare, where gameplay would be split between screens.
+Over a period of four months, Async Corp. was developed with UIKit, and its visuals were made with Corel Image and Photoshop.
+The prototype, built by designer Matt LoPresti and programmer Ed Pereira, was made a year prior to release and was designed for DSiWare, where gameplay would be split between screens.

-According to LoPresti, the concept for gameplay was conceived when he listened to "Star Guitar" by The Chemical Brothers after hearing it in Lumines II.
-The song caused him to text a message to his wife while his iPhone was in landscape mode, inspiring him to play the prototype similarly.
+According to LoPresti, the concept for gameplay was conceived when listening to "Star Guitar" by The Chemical Brothers after hearing it in Lumines II.
+The song caused him to text a message to his wife flawlessly while his iPhone was in landscape mode, inspiring him to play the prototype similarly.

-The game's corporate theme took inspiration from the "modern, commercial style" of the Wipeout game series.
+Its corporate theme took inspiration from the "modern, commercial style" of the Wipeout game series.
 LoPresti initially wanted each gameplay mode to resemble a product, while artist Chris Makris wanted players to cooperate to reach a goal; ultimately, the developers decided to cast the player as an employee working for a fictitious company.
 Its "cheery and sugary" atmosphere was meant to motivate players, as LoPresti remarked that "a happy worker is a productive worker."
-The team designed bright visuals to contrast the "cold and cynical" nature of the game's corporate theme.
-According to creative director and CEO Jason Schreiber, the squares were given faces, designed by Makris, to add personality to the game.
+The team designed bright visuals to contrast the "cold and cynical" nature imposed by the corporate theme.
+According to creative director and CEO Jason Schreiber, the squares were given faces, designed by Makris, to add personality.

 The development team was laid off on June 17, 2011, before Async Corp. was submitted to the App Store.
-The game was released for iOS on June 28, 2011.
+It was released for iOS on June 28, 2011.